 Perhaps, one of the biggest complaints for PPC marketers to Google AdWords is the lack of control of Google Search Partners.
-If you’re not familiar with what Google Search Partners are, it’s an additional collection of search engines and web pages such as AOL.com, Ask.com, Dogpile.com, Lycos.com, etc.
+If you’re unfamiliar with what Google Search Partners are, it’s an additional collection of search engines and webpages such as AOL.com, Ask.com, Dogpile.com, Lycos.com, etc.

 How Can Search Partners Help My Campaign?

-Currently, AdWords does allow you to segment performance by Search Partners if you’ve opted to target them.
+Currently, AdWords allows you to segment performance by Search Partners if you’ve opted to target them.
 This is the first step you should take when determining what you should do next.
 If the performance is comparable to Google Search, then I wouldn’t make any changes.